-- (1) Subject to section 81(2), a school board may, with the approval of the majority vote of the school parents present and voting at a meeting convened by the school board by at least 30 days' notice to such parents, establish a school development fund with the aim - - (a) to provide, develop and improve reasonable and necessary facilities at school; and - (b) to uplift and improve educational, sport and cultural activities at school. - (2) A school development fund consists of - - (a) moneys received in respect of contributions referred to in subsection (9)(a); - (b) moneys received from donations, bequests or any other source; and - (c) interest earned on investments of money standing to the credit of the fund. - (3) A school development fund must not be used - - (a) for any purpose which does not directly benefit the learners or the school; or - (b) for providing loans or any kind of borrowing by any person. - (4) The chairperson of the school board and the principal of the school must, after consultation with the school board, open a banking or savings account in the name of the school with - - (a) any banking institution or building society registered under the laws governing banking institutions and building societies in Namibia; or - (b) the Post Office Savings Bank established in terms of the Posts and Telecommunications Act, 1992 (Act No. 19 of 1992).
+- (1) Subject to section 81(2), a school board may, with the approval of the majority vote of the school parents present and voting at a meeting convened by the school board by at least 30 days' notice to such parents, establish a school development fund with the aim - - (a) to provide, develop and improve reasonable and necessary facilities at school; and - (b) to uplift and improve educational, sport and cultural activities at school, if the facilities or activities cannot be reasonably provided by the State.

+[subsection (1) substituted by section 1(a) of Act 14 of 2017]

+- (2) A school development fund consists of - - (a) money received in respect of any voluntary contributions by any person; - (b) money received from donations, bequests or any other source through fund-raising campaigns or official school related activities approved by the principal and the school board; and - (c) interest earned on investments of money standing to the credit of the fund.

+[subsection (2) substituted by section 1(a) of Act 14 of 2017]

+- (3) A school development fund must not be used - - (a) for any purpose which does not directly benefit the learners or the school; - (b) for providing loans or any kind of borrowing by any person; or - (c) for channelling State funds from the Ministry or regional council to defray expenditure related to school activities provided by the State.

+[subsection (3) substituted by section 1(a) of Act 14 of 2017]